shimspedy/sengov/content/states/new-jersey/al-barlas/_index.md

 Al Barlas (born June 21, 1981) is an American Republican Party politician serving as a member of the New Jersey General Assembly for the 40th legislative district.
 He assumed office on January 9, 2024.

 **Biography:**
 A resident of Cedar Grove, New Jersey, Barlas has a rich background in politics and legislative strategy.
-His career experience includes working as the legislative director for then-Assemblyman Declan O’Scanlon and serving as chief of staff to state Senator Kevin O’Toole and then-state Senator-Elect Kristin Corrado.
+His career experience includes working as the legislative director for then-Assemblyman Declan O-Scanlon and serving as chief of staff to state Senator Kevin O-Toole and then-state Senator-Elect Kristin Corrado.

 Barlas has been actively involved in New Jersey Republican politics.
 He began by running legislative and county campaigns and eventually became the Chairman of the Essex County Young Republicans.
 His leadership journey continued as he took on the role of Chairman of the New Jersey Young Republican Federation.
 Currently, Al serves as the Chairman of the Essex County Republican Committee.